c0pperdragon/PS1YPbPrAdapter/README.md

 luminance when the game scrolls and the screen is mainly half-bright.
 I have not yet figured out if this is a problem of the Lum output of the PS1 or caused by my circuit.
 Nevertheless I am very happy with the image quality now.
+Have a look at the gallery for a test image.